 Landing Page Trend #24: Two CTAs

-This trend goes against the best practice of having one single goal per landing page, however if done properly, the two CTAs trend can have a tortoise and hare effect.
+This trend goes against the best practice of having one single goal per landing page.
+If done properly, however, the two CTAs trend can have a tortoise and the hare effect.

 Each CTA is presented as if it’s addressing a different step.
-One’s for the exploring visitor that’s still researching options.
-The other is for the visitor ready to engage.
+One is for the exploring visitor who is still researching options.
+The other is for the visitor who is ready to engage.

 Here’s an example from LanderApp:

 This trend works well with the two-CTAs trend above.
 In this case, your ready-for-action CTA is the dominant button and the exploratory CTA appears as a less-prominent “ghost” button.

 Quill has a good example of the ghost button on this page: